MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-import-api-updates.md

 #### Parameters

-##### Id
+##### ID

 The unique identifier of the migration job returned from CreateMigrationJob method.

 #### Return values

-The migration job status is returned using a SPMigrationJobState object if the job is found in the queue, or if unsuccessful, a value of none (0) will be returned.
+The migration job status is returned using a SPMigrationJobState object if the job is found in the queue.
+If unsuccessful, a value of none (0) will be returned.

 **Example**